ING m Germanic MythologyFrom the Germanic *

 Ingwaz, possibly meaning

 "ancestor".
-This was the name of an obscure old Germanic fertility god who was considered the ancestor of the tribe the Ingaevones.
+This was the name of an obscure Germanic fertility god who was considered the ancestor of the tribe the Ingaevones.
 It is possible he was an earlier incarnation of the god

 Freyr.

-INGE f & m Danish, Norwegian, Swedish, German, Dutch, EstonianShort form of Scandinavian and German names beginning with the element
+Inge f & m Danish, Norwegian, Swedish, German, Dutch, EstonianShort form of Scandinavian and German names beginning with the element

 ing, which refers to the Germanic god

-ING.
+Ing.
 In Sweden and Norway this is primarily a masculine name, elsewhere it is usually feminine.

-INGEMAR m SwedishFrom the Old Norse name
+Ingemar m SwedishFrom the Old Norse name

 Ingimárr, derived from the name of the Germanic god

-ING combined with
+Ing combined with

 mærr "famous".